Manifest-Son/SMART-SHOP-PRODUCTS-API/README.md

 Connecting my table with the Postgress Server
 Get the dummy data.
 Having the products.sql file that gives database information in creating a table.
 Adding the values and checking whweter thay have been successful using the "SELECT * FROM pRODDUCTS; brings to success.
+You will need to modify the all products section.